quickdraw6906/hammerspoon-pc/README.md

 Paste from shift+fn not working in VirtualBox.
 Copy from ctrl+fn now working in Microsoft Remote Desktop.
-No x/c/p functions work in MinTTY (bash emulator for git) on Windoz (VM)
+No x/c/p functions work in MinTTY (bash emulator for git) on Windoz (VM) Bind of ctrl+arrows not firing.

-Bind of ctrl+arrows not firing.
+In Atom, ctrl+a selects all then immediately deselects and moves to end of document

 I keep having the situation where Hammerspoon loses all eventtaps.
 I have to reload the config periodically.
 Would love some insights into that.
 I might have to schedule a reload on a timer every 30 seconds or so (yuck).